Skip to content

 What size portable generator do I need for my home during a power outage?

-Most of the generators on this list (1,200 to 3,200 running watts) can power a refrigerator, several lights, phone chargers, and a Wi-Fi router simultaneously.
-However, they cannot run central air conditioning, electric water heaters, or multiple large appliances at once.
-To size a generator properly, add up the running wattage of every device you need to power at the same time, then ensure the generator's starting watts can handle the highest surge.
+Most of the generators on this list provide between 1,000 and 2,250 running watts, which is enough to power a refrigerator, several lights, phone chargers, a Wi-Fi router, and a few small devices simultaneously.
+However, none of them can run central air conditioning, an electric water heater, or multiple large appliances at once.
+To size a generator properly, add up the running wattage of every device you need to power at the same time, then make sure the generator's starting watts can handle the highest surge from any single device.
 Our guide at /guides/how-to-size-a-generator-for-your-home-without-guessing-or-overbuying walks you through this process step by step.
 You can also use our Generator Finder tool to match your wattage needs to specific models.

 What is the difference between an inverter generator and a conventional generator?